ppone/docs/accounting/quickbooks-online.md

 - Customer names are truncated to 100 characters due to a character limitation in QuickBooks.

-- Unless you change this in the settings, QBO sync will create a default account, discount account, and tax code.
+- Unless you change this in the settings, the sync will create a default account, discount account, and tax code.

-- Only non-draft invoices from Invoiced will be synced.
-Also, only invoices updated since the last sync will be synced.
+- Only non-draft invoices on Invoiced that have been updated since the last sync will be synced.
 On your first sync this means that all non-draft invoices will be synced.

-- QBO sync will create items in QBO unless the item is blank and then it will the default Invoiced item.
+- The sync will create an item in QuickBooks for each line item.
+If the line item name is blank then a generic Invoiced item will be used.

 - Line item descriptions over 4,000 characters are truncated due to a character limit in QuickBooks.

-- The invoice sync does correctly handle bad debt invoices, which are invoices in Invoiced that are closed and do not have a payment against them.
+- The invoice sync will correctly reconcile bad debt, which are invoices in Invoiced that are closed and do not have a payment against them.

-- Invoices imported from QuickBooks that were later modified on Invoiced will not be synced to QuickBooks, however, any payments received for that invoice on Invoiced will be synced.
+- Any changes to invoices imported from QuickBooks that are later modified on Invoiced will not be synced to QuickBooks.
+However, any payments received for imported invoices will be synced.

 - If a line item on Invoiced has a catalog item attached, then the item created on QuickBooks will have its SKU set to the catalog item ID.